Search results for:

 Tags: attackers, attacks, cloud hosting, Cyber Crime, data center security, dedicated hosting, hackers, hacking, hosting, Hostwinds, information technology, internet, malicious software, networking, networks, security, servers, Syrian Electronic Army, web hosting, web site

-The Australian Securities and Investments Commission (ASIC) has recently announced to their countries business leaders and to the entire the world at their annual conference in Sydney that global cybercrime have “an estimated annual cost of $110 billion“, according to an article published by the Sydney Morning Herald.
-The commission estimates, according to the report, that attacks on Australian companies alone would cost these organizations “$2 million” continually pressing them financially.
+The Australian Securities and Investments Commission (ASIC) has recently announced to their countries' business leaders and the entire world at their annual conference in Sydney that global cybercrime has "_an estimated annual cost of $110 billion_ ", according to an article published by the Sydney Morning Herald.
+According to the report, the commission estimates that attacks on Australian companies alone would cost these organizations "_$2 million_" continually pressing them financially.

 Read more about the ASIC's comments, what concerns have been raised and how the commission would like to communicate answers on how to combat the issues to their country and the world in the full article.

 Written by Bryon Turcotte / March 25, 2014